searchspring/snap/packages/snap-preact-components/src/components/Organisms/BranchOverride/readme.md

 # BranchOverride

 Renders a popup to show when a branch override is in place.
-Executed `onRemoveClick` prop when the remove button is clicked.
+Executes `onRemoveClick` prop when the remove button is clicked.
 Must have `name` and either `details` or `error` props to render.

 ## Components Used